 Deeply grateful, Marie-Daphné studied with dedicated teachers.
 She studied Kripalu Yoga under the supervision of Yoganand Michael Carroll, including a two years residency.
 She studied for 12 years with Hart Lazer, a teacher trained in the Iyengar Method, and is also inspired by Ramanand Patel.
 She started training in Yin Yoga in 2003 with Sarah Powers and Paul Grilley and continues to this day.

-Marie-Daphne is on a sabbatical from teaching regular classes for the year 2022.
-Join her workshops and trainings.
+Marie-Daphne is on a sabbatical from teaching regular classes for the year 2024.
+Join her retreats and trainings.

 Kim Zombik